isabelamihai/unit-converter/README.md

 # 📏Unit-converter app

-Unit converter while using these measurements raports:<br/>
+Unit converter app that is using these measurements raports:<br/>
 - 1 meter = 3.281 feet
 - 1 liter = 0.264 gallon
 - 1 kilogram = 2.204 pound